Dijariii/Open-Executor-Web/README.md

       is fully open for inspection and improvement by anyone.
     </p>
     <p>
-      Built with a TypeScript frontend and Python backend, OSS blends performance and flexibility.
+      Built with a Lua , OSS blends performance and flexibility.
       Whether you're a scripter, developer, or casual user, Open Source Softworks provides everything you need to explore and build within Roblox like never before.
     </p>